webcerebrium/react-logger-lib/README.md

 - This library is more a pattern to be cloned and configured for your own needs.
 This is why there are no plugins and extensions like in other similar facades.
 - We did it just because we love SLF4J approach in Java, but there was no similar thing in React applications.
 - Unlike Java, where component path is taken to logs automatically, here naming is left on responsibility of a writer.
-Our advice is to keep it as hierarchy of your business logic, as clear and standart as possible.
+Our advice is to keep it as hierarchy of your business logic, as clear and standard as possible.
-- Please use wisely on render() methods, extensive logging during rendering is an easy way to downgrade your application performance.
+- Please use logging wisely on `render()` methods, as extensive logging during rendering is an easy way to downgrade your application performance.
 - There is no slowdown noticed when logs are suppressed or not matching their level.
 - Feel free to discuss this project under Github `Issues`.